linode/docs/docs/applications/development/how-to-unbundle-nginx-from-omnibus-gitlab-for-serving-multiple-websites.md

 ## Install Omnibus GitLab

-If you're already running an Omnibus GitLab environment [upgrade to the newest version](https://gitlab.com/gitlab-org/omnibus-gitlab/blob/master/doc/update.md) and proceed to the next section, [Unbundle nginx from Omnibus].
+If you're already running an Omnibus GitLab environment [upgrade to the newest version](https://gitlab.com/gitlab-org/omnibus-gitlab/blob/master/doc/update.md) and proceed to the next section, [Unbundle nginx from Omnibus](#unbundle-nginx-from-omnibus-gitlab).
 If you're installing GitLab for the first time, continue with the steps in this section.

 Note that nginx cannot be disabled in older versions of GitLab Community Edition (CE).
-If you currently have an older version of GitLab CE installed, we recommend that you upgrade incrementally to avoid major issues.
+If you currently have an older version of GitLab CE installed, we recommend that you upgrade incrementally to avoid issues.

 1. Install the dependencies: